 The cash envelope budgeting system is a very popular approach to getting a handle on your budget.
 Due to this popularity, you have many choices when it comes to carrying your cash in these envelopes.
 They can even make great gifts for your financially-astute friends.

 Here are a few places to look: (Note –This section contains some affiliate links from brands we use & love that help us grow Clever Girl Finance!
 Please see our disclosures for more information.)

 Of course, you can go with the standard white envelopes.
 After all, if your ultimate goal is to save money then this is an affordable option.
 You can get 500 plain envelopes for around $20 on Amazon.

 Many Amazon sellers offer colorful envelope options to keep your budget cheerful.
-Our favs are these amazing laminated envelopes for under $15 which also come with budgeting sheets.
+Our favs are these cute reusable cash envelopes for under $15 which also come with budgeting sheets.

 Etsy offers a multitude of fun cash envelope options to make sure your budget stays fun.
-You can find an option that works with your style.
+Choose an option that suits your style.

 Make them yourself

-As a final option, you can choose to make fun cash envelopes yourself.
+You can also make fun cash envelopes yourself.
 After picking out some fun paper from the craft store, you can fold your own envelopes and decorate to your heart’s content.
 Don’t be afraid to enjoy the crafting process.
 You might even be more likely to stick to the cash system if you’ve put in the effort to make your own envelopes.